Maximise your tax return with these lesser-known tax deductions

 In addition to claiming the cost of the tax agent’s services, you can also claim a deduction in relation to buying tax reference material, dealing with the ATO in relation to tax affairs, or buying software that helps you to prepare and lodge your tax return.

-2020-2021 tax lodging will open shortly through MyGov, and the deadline for personal filing is October 31.
-For more information, visit the ATO website.
+2021-2022 tax lodging will open shortly through MyGov, and the deadline for personal filing is October 31.
+For more information, visit the AT

 Information provided in this article is of a general nature only and we have not taken your personal financial objectives, situation or needs into account.
 We recommend you consider if you need to seek professional financial advice before making any financial decisions.